How to | 10 Juli 2020

 Introduction

-The Cybus Connectware is a general and extensible on-premise data gateway that connects different devices, provides data for local systems and cloud based back-ends and makes data exchange transparent and secure.
-The components of the Connectware include a data broker, protocol adapters for connectivity to various endpoints, a management and security layer, as well as a runtime environment for microservices which allows the integration into IT environments, running local preprocessing (e.g. anonymization, filtering, reasonability and signatures) and implementing a buffering strategy in case of cloud connection loss.
+Cybus Connectware is a general and extensible on-premise data gateway that connects different devices, provides data for local systems and cloud based backends and makes data exchange transparent and secure.
+The components of Connectware include a data broker, protocol adapters for connectivity to standard industry protocols, a management and security layer, as well as a runtime environment to include third-party applications.

-The Connectware connects to the different endpoints by dedicated connectors (e.g. OPC UA, Modbus-TCP) that run as part of the Protocol Mapper in the Connectware.
-By its microservice and API architecture the Connectware supports the option of adding more connectors.
-And being a modern enterprise-grade IT solution based on Docker, the Connectware is suitable to run on either a data center infrastructure or standalone computers.
+Connectware connects to the different endpoints by dedicated connectors (e.g. OPC UA, Modbus-TCP) that run as part of the Protocol Mapper in Connectware.
+By its microservice and API architecture Connectware supports the option of adding more connectors.
+And being a modern enterprise-grade IT solution based on Docker, Connectware is suitable to run on either a data centre infrastructure or standalone computers.

 Connectware Overview